albersonmiranda/fio/.github/pull_request_template.md

 _Goal is code coverage percentage at 80% and above._

 - [ ] Yes
-- [ ] No, and this is why: <!--please replace this line with details on why tests-->
-      have not been included_
+- [ ] No, and this is why: <!--please replace this line with details on why tests have not been included-->
 - [ ] I need help with writing tests

 ## Pre-merge checklist